kmac/nhlv/README.md

 * postseason
 * preseason

-By default, the division standings are displayed.
+By default, the division standings are displayed for today's date.
+You can add the `-d/--date yyyy-mm-dd` option to show standings for any given date.

 You don't have to specify the full standings category, it will match any substring given. e.g. `--standings d` will match division or `--standings wild` will match wildcard.